truebreaze/AdminHookAPI/README.md

 Admin Panel is enabled.\
 This is of course Open-source, feel free to copy it and integrate it into your own API!
 (Please, credit me :3).\

+I recommend using the "Custom Modifier" project (https://github.com/iimateiYT/Custom-Modifiers?tab=readme-ov-file) by iimateiYT with the AdminHookAPI if you wish to do custom modifiers!